 On arrival in New York and having checked in to our hotel, we decided that the best and most timeless greeting should be to board the Staten Island ferry and see the city as generations of immigrants had done before us: across the water with Downtown Manhatten framed by the magnificent Statue of Liberty.
 Lights sparkling in the darkness of what was by now late evening, this was truly an unforgettable site.

 Thursday morning was spent wandering through the peaceful oasis of Central Park before stopping off in Trump Towers for refreshment.
 Just after midday we arrived at the United Nations headquarters to be shown around the building at the centre of global efforts for a more humanitarian, peaceful and environmentally sustainable world.
 The visit- including access to the chambers of the Security Council and General Assembly- was both inspiring and frustrating in equal measure.
 Following a brief dose of retail therapy at- where else?- Macys, we then hurried back to the hotel to get ready for our big evening out on Broadway.
-Dressed up in 1920s Gatsby-esque outfits we sang along to the musical classics of Chicago in the Ambassador Theatre before taking in the bright neon lights of Time Square to round off the night.
+Dressed up in 1920s Gatsby-esque outfits we sang along to the musical classics of Chicago in the Mentor Theatre before taking in the bright neon lights of Time Square to round off the night.

 We had arrived at Friday- the final day of our adventure- and following the frivolity of the previous evening it was time to get serious again at New York’s Ivy League University: Columbia.
 Alma Mater of none other than President Barack Obama himself, Columbia is set on a beautiful campus in North-West Manhattan.
 We were given a very warm and generous welcome by Professor Samuel Roberts who had kindly invited us along to attend a lecture given by his colleague on the African American experience in twentieth century New York City.
 I was even introduced to the distinguished audience of academics as ‘Professor Evans’- a mistake which I reluctantly felt bound to correct!